Work in the USA

 - Mention your telephone number in the last paragraph of your letter.

 Do's & Don'ts in the USA

-- Use power word and action verbs in you letter and resume.
+- Use power words and action verbs in your letter and resume.

 - Be prepared for psychological tests during the application process.

 - Look interested and ask questions.

 - Ask if you don't understand the question.